Udon Noodle

 Did You Know?

-- 3.In Japanese culture, the act of slurping udon noodles loudly is not only acceptable but encouraged, as it aerates the noodles and enhances flavor perception
+- 3.In traditional Japanese culture, slurping udon noodles audibly is not only acceptable but encouraged, as it aerates the noodles, cools them, and enhances flavor perception

 Plating Guidance